sentientazure/superblogdocs/05_list_and_detail_pages/03_python_4_detail_page.md

 'What is Lorem Ipsum?'
 ```

 This means that the article with `id` 1 is the article with the title "What is Lorem Ipsum?"
+The `.get()` works by finding a single object that matches the parameter given to it.
+If it finds a match, it'll return that object.
+If it doesn't find a match, it'll crash and give you an error.
+For example, right now we have four articles with `id`s 1, 2, 3, and 4.
+If we write `Article.objects.get(id=1)` it'll give us the `Article` with `id` 1.
+If we write `Article.objects.get(id=5)`, which doesn't exist, it'll give you an error that says "Article matching query does not exist". ([Click here](https://stackoverflow.com/a/33119661/5292188) to see how to deal with this error if you ever get it.)

-This knowledge is important to know before going into this next step...
+All this knowledge is important to know before going into this next step...

 In your `urls.py` file, at the end of the `urlpatterns` list, add the following line: